rust-lang/book/second-edition/nostarch/chapter05.md

 valid for as long as the entire struct is valid.

-It’s possible for structs to store references to data owned by something else, but to do so requires the use of *lifetimes*, a Rust feature that is discussed in Chapter 10.
+It’s possible for structs to store references to data owned by something else, but to do so requires the use of *lifetimes*, a Rust feature that we’ll discuss in Chapter 10.
 Lifetimes ensure that the data referenced by a struct is valid for as long as the struct is.
 Let’s say you try to store a reference in a struct without specifying lifetimes, like this: